IBM/CRAIG/unit-tests/data-files/slz.md

 -----

-## Transit Gateway
+## Transit Gateways

 A Transit Gateway provides connectivity between two or more VPCs which allows distributed resources to communicate with each other.
+By default, a single transit gateway is created connecting the management and workload VPCs.

 The default configuration includes:

 Service Name        | Description
 --------------------|-----------------------------------------------------------------------------------------------------------
-slz-transit-gateway | A transit gateway deployed in the SLZ service resource group connecting the management and workload VPCs.
+iac-transit-gateway | A transit gateway deployed in the SLZ service resource group connecting the management and workload VPCs.

 ### Related Links